atticus-lv/RenderNode/docs/Interface.md

 change your shortcuts

-+ Add Viewer node : select a task node and press the shortcut
++ Set active task : select a task node and press the shortcut
 + Mute node : mute the selected nodes
 + Helper menu : pie menu in the node editor
++ Quick Search : quick search and add nodes

 <!-- tabs:end -->